 The Special Needs Program was established to provide care for citizens with certain medical problems during a major emergency.
-A Special Needs Shelter is a facility with medically trained staff available to assist registered clients with special medical needs.
-It has auxiliary electrical power, is wind resistant, and is not flood-prone.
-Reference: Special Needs Shelter Coordinating Procedures.
+A Special Needs Shelter (SpNS) is a facility with medically trained staff available to assist registered clients with special medical needs.
+It has auxiliary electrical power, is wind resistant, and is not flood-prone (see Special Needs Shelter Coordinating Procedure).